MississaugaCoding/mississaugacoding.github.io/_posts/2016-01-05-html-css-js-json.md

 Dynamic, data-driven web applications nowadays often use **J**ava**S**cript **O**bject **N**otation - **JSON** - to communicate with a back-end database or web service of some sort.

-JSON is a simple, light-weight format for storing and passing data.
+JSON is a simple, light-weight format (as opposed to, say, XML) for storing and passing data.
 It is native to JavaScript, but it is also supported in various other languages and web technologies.

 A simple example of this format, assigned to a variable:

 `var json = {"fname":"Joe"};`

-It is a name-value pair notation.
-Note the field name in **double quotes**, followed by a colon, followed by the value, and all of that enclosed in curly braces.
+It is a key-value pair notation.
+Note the key in **double quotes**, followed by a colon, followed by the value, and all of that enclosed in curly braces.

-We can have multiple name-value pairs, for example:
+We can have multiple key-value pairs, for example:

 `var json = {"id":1, "fname":"Joe", "lname":"Smith", "member":true};`